cljnilsson/PythonShop/readme.md

 ### Python Shop
-Web shop made in Django (python) for learning and demonstration purposes.
+Web shop made in Django (python) due to me wanting to try it.
-It is meant to be designed as a web page an actual company would use.
-Although it does not have a payment system, only a UI to support such in theory.
+Intended as a simple base for a startup company.
+The main lacking feature being the payment system which I am not comfortable doing.

 ## Features
 * CRUD content management system, all sections and its products can be edited in a GUI.